thedavidkipnis/Tondo/README.md

 To install react: Install node.js, run npx create-react-app tts in cmd To open VSCode in a directory from cmd: navigate to directory, run "code ."
+If node_modules is missing: run "install npm", this will look at the package.json folder and install everything from the dependencies

 # Getting Started with Create React App